 Introduction

 There have been several requests to The HDF Group to implement a new feature called “Virtual Datasets” (VDS).
-While requests have come from different communities, such as the synchrotron community and earth sciences community, they have a common requirement: to view data stored across HDF5 files as a single unified HDF5 dataset on which normal I/O operations can be performed.
+While requests have come from different communities such as the synchrotron community and the earth sciences community, they have a common requirement: to view data stored across HDF5 files as a single unified HDF5 dataset on which normal I/O operations can be performed.

-This document formalizes the notion of the “Virtual Dataset”, and documents its requirements and use cases.
+This document formalizes the notion of the “Virtual Dataset” and documents its requirements and use cases.

 HDF5 Virtual Datasets

-Our goal is to introduce and implement a new way of constructing and accessing collections of HDF5 datasets in the same way as if it was stored in a single dataset in one HDF5 dataset.
+Our goal is to introduce and implement a new way of constructing and accessing collections of HDF5 datasets in the same way as if the data was stored in a single dataset in one HDF5 file.

 An HDF5 Virtual Dataset is an HDF5 dataset with the following properties:

 Data elements for a virtual dataset are stored in source datasets in one or more source HDF5 files.